Location: Charles River Room, Public Services Administration Building, 500 Dedham Avenue Zoom: Webinar ID: 820 2955 5493 - Passcode: 492463

 If you are unable to attend, please send written comments and questions in advance by email to email@example.com or by mail to the Community Preservation Committee c/o Department of Public Works, 500 Dedham Avenue, Needham, MA 02492.

 Established under M.G.L. c.
 44B, the Community Preservation Act (CPA) allows Massachusetts cities and towns to raise funds through a surcharge on local real estate taxes.
 These funds can be used to:

 Needham voters adopted the legislation at the November 2, 2004 Election with a 2% surcharge on real estate property tax bills with two exemptions:

-The CPA requires the Town to spend, or set aside for future spending, a minimum of 10% of the annual revenues of the fund must be used for each of the three core community concerns: open space, historic preservation and community housing.
+The CPA requires the Town to spend, or set aside for future spending, a minimum of 10% of annual CPA revenues for each of the three core community concerns: open space, historic preservation and community housing.
 The remaining 70% can be allocated for any combination of the allowed uses, or for recreational projects.
 Up to 5% may be allocated for administrative expenses.